NetserviceLab/threewp_broadcast/readme.txt

 == Changelog ==

+= 18.1 20150424 =
+* Fix: Network admin can do anything network admin wants.

 = 18 20150412 =
 * New: Multiple roles can now be selected.
 Check that your role settings are correct after upgrading.
 * Serbian translation.
 Credit Borisa Djuraskovic at www.webhostinghub.com.